 Starbucks boasts an array of coffee and non-coffee hot drinks which include year-round treats and a few seasonal specials.
 Some of these seasonal offerings have become part of the most popular Starbucks drinks.

 This article is a complete guide to the 29 best hot drinks at Starbucks.

-White Chocolate Mocha (White Mocha)
+1. White Chocolate Mocha (White Mocha)

-Starbucks white chocolate Mocha is a creamy chocolatey delight that is rich in calories.
+Starbucks white chocolate Mocha is a smooth and creamy delight that is rich in calories.
 Probably not an everyday indulgence but it’s hard to keep away from its delicious sweetness.

-As with the other Starbucks drinks, you can customize a white mocha for a skinny or thicker option by swapping the two percent milk with nonfat milk, dairy-free milk, or heavy cream.
+As with the other Starbucks best drinks, you can customize a white mocha for a skinny or thicker option by swapping the two percent milk with nonfat milk, dairy-free milk, or heavy cream.

-Starbucks brewed coffee has been a hit with the lovers of black coffee for a long time.
-The coffee is brewed with high-quality coffee beans and the standard is Pike Place roast which has rich notes of toasted nuts and cocoa.
+Starbucks brewed coffee has been a hit with black coffee lovers for a long time.
+Pike Place Roast is the standard Starbucks brewed coffee.

-Blonde Vanilla Latte
+3. Blonde Vanilla Latte